skycoin/User-Manuals/Personalizing your Skywallet.md

 ## Wipe the device

-**"Wipe the device"** button helps you to completely delete all the data on your Skywallet.
+**"Wipe the device"** button helps you to delete the data on your Skywallet.

-Once you click on this button you will be asked for a confirmation message on both the Skywallet as well as Desktop Wallet.
+Once you click on the "Wipe the device" button you will be asked for a confirmation message on both the Skywallet as well as Desktop Wallet.

-While confirming, note that there is an option to remove the Skywallet from your wallet list in the desktop wallet, by default this option will be checked and if not unchecked your Skywallet will be removed from the wallet list.
+While confirming, note that there is an option to remove the Skywallet from your Wallet list in the Desktop Wallet.
+By default, this option will be checked and if not unchecked your Skywallet will be removed from the Wallet list.

-After confirming the same, your Skywallet will be wiped off of all the data and you can use it as a brand new one.
+After confirming the warning message to wipe the device, **all the data in your Skywallet will be erased except for the firmware updates.** The firmware updates of your Skywallet cannot be erased and will remain the same as before even after the deletion process.

-You can also restore all your coins by using the previously setup seed and the restore backup option, details on how to restore your wallet are available on this section (Restore Backup)[https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration].
+You can also restore all your coins by using the Seed of a previously configured Skywallet, details on how to restore your Wallet are available on this section (Restore Backup)[https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration].

-**Note - Wiping the Skywallet will not delete the firmware updates that have been applied to the device.**